Azure/azure-sdk-for-java/sdk/communication/azure-communication-common/README.md

 ### Create a credential with proactive refreshing with a callback

-Alternatively, you can create a `CommunicationTokenCredential` with callback to renew tokens if expired.
+Alternatively, you can create a `CommunicationTokenCredential` with a callback to renew tokens if expired.
 Here we assume that we have a function `fetchTokenFromMyServerForUser` that makes a network request to retrieve a token string for a user.

 Optionally, you can enable proactive token refreshing where a fresh token will be acquired as soon as the